Wellness products

 Start with expected number of peak users, session length, and sessions per day.
 A large sauna isn’t automatically better as over-sizing can raise running costs and slow recovery, especially if the heater is mismatched.
 With over 40 years experience, we'll help you size for comfort and heat performance.

-Typical wattage is 9kW and above.
+Typical wattage for larger saunas is 9kW and above.
 There are many heavy duty heaters designed for extra large saunas.
 It depends on capacity, recovery needs, and how the sauna will be controlled.
 Commercial wellness spas usually prioritise heaters and control systems designed for consistent temperature stability, safe operation, and predictable management.
 We’ll recommend heater wattage to match the cabin volume and usage.

-At a minimum you'll need reliable overheat protection, appropriate remote control strategy for staff, clear heater guarding, safe clearances, signage, and a practical operating procedure.
+For optimum safety, at minimum you'll need reliable overheat protection, appropriate remote control strategy for staff, clear heater guarding, safe clearances, signage, and a practical operating procedure.